iunera/codeanalysis/README.md

 - Drill downs enable to get insights of selected component data and their inner dependencies at multiple levels
 - The state of the visualization is stored in URL parameters to enable forwarding an investigation to other people via a hyperlink

-#Howto use your own CSV depdendency files
+#Howto use your own CSV dependency files
 You can use this index.html in the src folder for other CSVs as well.
 Just compute your own dependencies for the CSV or enter them manually.
 Then just load it by index.html?file=mydata.csv .
 In case you want to enlist your file in our chord, just email it to <a
 				href="mailto:chordcodeanalytics@iunera.com?subject=Feedback%20for%20Code%20Dependency%20Analysis%20with%20Chord%20Diagrams&amp;body=Hi%0D%0Atell%20us%20about%20%20your%20impression%20and/or%20rate%20the%20chord%20analysis%20solution%20in%20respect%20to%20analyze%20a%20large%20program%0D%0A(scale:1-6/1=bad/6=good).">chordcodeanalytics(at)iunera.com</a> or send a push request with the CSV data.
 We'll then enlist it in the script that user can choose different projects.